Manager – Closure Planning, BHP

-Director and Principal Consultant, Bioscope Environmental Engineering Pty Ltd
+Director and Principal Consultant, Bioscope Environmental Consulting Pty Ltd

 Sonia is the director and principal consultant of Bioscope Environmental, a boutique consultancy that works with clients in the mining, industrial and infrastructure sectors in relation to environment and community.
 Sonia has more than 30 years of experience and has provided closure services to projects in Australia, the Asia-Pacific and Africa.
 She has presented numerous papers on mine closure and is an inaugural member of the recently formed Closure Planning Practitioners Association.